Debt & Credit Help Paying Off Debt

 Fact checked

-To get started, let’s go over five ways to consolidate credit card debt: balance transfer cards, personal loans, 401k loans, secured loans, and working with a consolidation provider.
-All have their advantages and drawbacks to consider.
+To get started, let's go over five ways to consolidate credit card debt: balance transfer cards, personal loans, 401k loans, secured loans, and working with a consolidation provider.

 Pros

+Compared to other consolidation options, this is a relatively easy strategy to understand and accomplish.
 Many cards, even some rewards cards, offer 0% APR promotional periods with zero interest, so you might be able to tackle your full debt balance without paying an extra penny in interest.

 Moving debts onto one card can also make budgeting easier, as you'll have less to keep track of each month.